Statement and Campus Updates on COVID-19

 - Access to campus is restricted.
 Only residents, team members, and authorized visitors (approved caregivers, vendors and contractors, and approved delivery services) may enter BRC’s 55-acre campus.
 Authorized visitors are limited in their movements.
-Essential business meetings are being held at a BRC-owned site adjacent to but not on campus.

 - All team members and authorized visitors are screened (including temperature checks) on arrival.
 All team members must wear surgical masks while on duty.

 - All campus events and community gatherings are canceled until further notice.

 - Everyone is encouraged to continue practicing good COVID-19 prevention efforts by washing your hands and using hand sanitizer regularly; covering your mouth when you cough or sneeze; maintain social distances of at least six feet from other people; and avoid touching eyes, nose, and mouth.